-This course replaces T-WIWI-108461 "Interactive Information Systems" starting summer term 2020.
+1. The course T-WIWI-108461 - Interactive Information Systems must not have been started.

 The course is held in english.

 Designing Interactive Systems

 Description

 Computers have evolved from batch processors towards highly interactive systems.
 This offers new possibilities but also challenges for the successful design of the interaction between human and computer.
 Interactive system are socio-technical systems in which users perform tasks by interacting with technology in a specific context in order to achieve specified goals and outcomes.